mshanGithub/msbotframework/specs/testing/skills/SkillsFunctionalTesting.md

 > The consumer is not engaged with a skill, the skill uses adaptive dialogs, and the skill wants to call `createConversation` in order to send a new proactive message.

 > The consumer engages with a skill in a group conversation.

+> The consumer engages with a skill in a group conversation.
+And the skill starts a DM conversation with one of the users

 Using those examples, we can extrapolate a template for creating a realistic test scenario: